 Below are exports from Palestine that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Palestine’s goods trail Palestinian importer spending on foreign products.

-Palestine has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related category, particularly for electrical energy, refined petroleum oils and petroleum gases.
+Palestine has highly negative net exports and therefore deep international trade deficits under the vehicles category, led by cars, trucks, and automotive parts or accessories.

 Palestinian Export Companies

-Not one Palestinian corporation ranks among Forbes Global 2000 for 2016.
+Not one Palestinian corporation ranks among Forbes Global 2000.

 - Cremisan Cellars (winery)